bhoffman0/CSAwesome2/_sources/TimedTests/test1.rst

       :answer_d: 1 2 3 4 2 4 6 8 3 6 9 12
       :answer_e: 0 1 2 3 0 2 4 6 0 3 6 9
       :correct: b
-      :feedback_a: This would be true if it was j < 3.
+      :feedback_a: This would be true if it was j &lt; 3.
       :feedback_b: The variable j will range from 1 to 3 and k will range from 1 to 3.
-      :feedback_c: This would be true if it was k <= 3.
+      :feedback_c: This would be true if it was k &lt;= 3.
-      :feedback_d: This would be true if it was k <= 4.
+      :feedback_d: This would be true if it was k &lt;= 4.
       :feedback_e: This would be true if k started at 0 instead of 1.

       What will the following code print when it is executed?